It is with great pride that I welcome you to our wonderful school, where all staff and pupils aspire to achieve excellence in all that we do.

 To this end, our school is a large family where children are happy, confident and caring.
 Our highly dedicated team works hard to ensure that everyone is valued… and enjoys learning!
 Our motto, ‘Learning Together We Grow,’ sums up our belief that learning:

 The children of Frimley are the life of our school; all decisions and developments are made with their well-being and success at the forefront of our minds.
 We know that children only get one childhood, and our goal is to make sure that each learning journey is a positive, successful, rewarding and memorable one.

 The term ‘Pupil Voice’ describes how children give their input to what happens within the school and classroom.
 Our desire is for children to know that their expertise, opinions and ideas are valued in all aspects of school life.
-Pupil Voice permeates all levels of our work together, from children participating in small group classroom conversations to students establishing procedures, events and contributing to the overarching ethos of the school through our School Council and House system.
+Pupil Voice permeates all levels of our work together, from children participating in small group classroom conversations to students establishing procedures, events and contributing to the overarching ethos of the school through our various pupil councils and the and House system.

 Another important part of our school is you, the parent.
 You will see that you and your child are very important to us.
 We are here to fulfil a common purpose – the education and development of your child – and the best way to achieve this goal is through working in partnership.
 We champion the link between school and parent and work very hard to involve you in every step of your child’s time here.

 As a church school we welcome students of all backgrounds and beliefs and offer an inclusive and spiritual education to all our pupils.
 We support family values, celebrating differences and have strong links within the community.
 The school develops a climate within which all children can grow and flourish, respect others and be respected; accommodating difference and respecting the integrity of individuals.